ngi-nix/summer-of-nix/README.md

 ## This year's plan

-In the last two years we've learned that the most significant challenge is the organizational one.
+The predominant challenge that became apparent in the two years of Summer of Nix, is providing the participants with the guidance, mentoring and decision making

+orchestrating a large-scale collaborative development program such that the participants needs are met.
 Following the success of last year's mob programming experiment in solving a significant portion of the organ   , this year the

 - public lectures